pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

   - Vulkan
 ---

-I've been working on a little VR project for a while, now.
-And one of the very first things I needed was something to _stand_ on.
-Floating in a black void is neat and all, but without reference points I had no way of knowing if tracking (and, importantly, my rendering code's interpretation of the trackig data) was functioning correctly.

-So I made an infinte plane to stand on.
+I've been working on a little VR project for a while, and one of the first things I needed at the start was something to _stand_ on.
+So I made an infinite grid to serve as a floor.
+Here's how it works.

 <div class="caption-box aligncenter">
   <img src="/assets/img/liminal-plane.webp" alt="An infinite floor plane." />